-- In January 2022, Georgia Fulton County District Attorney Fani Willis was granted authorization to convene a special grand jury to investigate election interference in Georgia's 2020 presidential election contest. - After the special grand jury members were empaneled in May 2022, they began hearing testimony from a wide array of witnesses (staff, advisors, and attorneys for former President Trump, Georgia statewide officers and their staff, Georgia legislators, federal legislators, local election workers, members of the press, and a documentary filmmaker). - The special grand jury concluded its work in early 2023 and was dissolved.
+- In January 2022, Fulton County, Georgia District Attorney Fani Willis was granted authorization to convene a special grand jury to investigate election interference in Georgia's 2020 presidential election contest. - After the special grand jury members were empaneled in May 2022, they began hearing testimony from a wide array of witnesses (staff, advisors, and attorneys for former President Trump, Georgia statewide officers and their staff, Georgia legislators, federal legislators, local election workers, members of the press, and a documentary filmmaker). - The special grand jury concluded its work in early 2023 and was dissolved.
 On February 13, 2023, Judge Robert McBurney, citing due process and other considerations, ruled that portions of the special grand jury report will remain private while others will be released in the near future.
-On February 16, 2023, sections of the report were released.
+On February 16, 2023, sections of the report were released, and the full report was released on September 8.
 DA Willis is still considering whether to pursue indictments. - In August 2023, DA Willis presented her case to a grand jury, which indicted Trump and 18 other defendants on election interference charges.
 The 98-page indictment alleges violations of 16 Georgia statutes. - For more details on the Fulton County indictment, visit our backgrounder.